macOS

 defaults write com.apple.finder AppleShowAllFiles true; killall Finder

-Change the screenshot format (bmp
+Change the screenshot format (bmp,gif,pdf,png,tiff or jpeg)

 defaults write com.apple.screencapture type -string "jpeg"; killall SystemUIServer